× This is an archived campaign website. Please do not use the forms and direct all enquiries regarding BUGS the film to Rosforth Films

 I’m a big advocate of edible insects.
 When I started down this path, people weren’t willing to take the leap.
 Now, I have to stop them before their first bite – because it turns out you can actually be allergic to insects.
 What a disaster!
 More →

-More on Mexico United States
+More on United States Mexico

 Mexican 'caviar': Escamoles (Ant Larvae)